sugaryourcoffee/development-notebooks/installing-ubuntu-server-24.04.md

     mysql> grant all privileges on secondhand_production.* to 'secondhand'@'localhost';
     Query OK, 0 rows affected (0.06 sec) mysql> exit

+1. Start from a pristine state

+If we start from scratch then we run the rake command that creates the tables

+    $ bundle exec rake db:migrate RAILS_ENV="production"

+The `RAILS_ENV` we set accordingly to the environment we want install the database for.

+2. Uprgrading Secondhand with existing database

+If we have Secondhand running with an existing database, then we just run

+    $ bundle exec rake db:migrate RAILS_ENV="production"

+This only takes effect if we have changed our database tables.

+3. We want to setup a backup server and replicate the existing production database

+In this scenario we copy the production database to the backup server and restore the database to MySQL.
+We configure MySQL to replicate the database from the production to the backup server's database.
+How replication is configured is described in [MySQL 8 failover](MySQL-8-failover.md).

+Note: Scenario 3. is also valid for a staging and a beta server if we just want to have a database with data we can test with.

 ## Install Passenger

 First we install the PGP key and add HTTPS support for APT